 An initial Kickstarter campaign has already closed, and they are taking pre-orders now.
 If I get a chance to demo, I’ll update!

-I experimented with making my own printed picks this week!
+I experimented with making my own custom printed guitar picks this week!
 I had looked into getting custom ones made, but Dunlop pad printed picks are super pricey, D’Addario ink jet printed picks are $69 per 100, and I wanted multiple thicknesses and wasn’t sure I would stick to the one design…